CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The tech will be watching images on a screen and typing measurements into a computer.
 If they’re having trouble seeing something, they may ask you to turn on your side, walk around for a minute or take a bathroom break to pee, says Clark.

 In some instances, a transvaginal ultrasound may be necessary.
-You’ll change into a hospital gown, put your feet into stirrups and have a probe—officially called a transducer—inserted into your vagina.
+For this, you’ll change into a hospital gown, put your feet into stirrups and have a probe—officially called a transducer—inserted into your vagina.
 “That allows us to see the low-lying structures a bit easier,” says Clark.
 “We do what seems reasonable to not make you come back another day for another scan.”

 For many moms-to-be, the most trying part of the experience is figuring out what to expect from the ultrasound technician.
 Some will point out certain things to you on the screen—your baby’s heart, a thumb in their mouth, the length of the legs—while others won’t say much at all.
 Technicians are certified to know what they’re looking at and how to find everything, but they’re not allowed to diagnose or talk much about what they’re seeing medically, notes Stuck.
 That’s the job of the doctor who reads the scans later.
 “Don’t put too much emphasis on [their] facial expressions or reactions during the scan,” says Stuck.
 Try to relax and enjoy the sweet and reassuring sound of baby’s heartbeat—which, FYI, will likely range between 110 and 160 beats per minute, according to data.

 Suffice it to say that the 20-week ultrasound appointment can be exciting, nerve-wracking and exhaustingly long.
 Your payoff for waiting?
-A few sweet printed 20-week ultrasound pictures (aka sonograms) of baby that you can keep as mementos—be sure to ask for them before the technician is finished!
-The image type, either 2D or 3D, will vary based on what technology was used.
+A few sweet printed 20-week anatomy scan pictures (aka sonograms) of baby that you can keep as mementos—be sure to ask for them before the technician is finished!
+The image type, either 2D, 3D or 4D, will vary based on what technology was used.

 20-Week Ultrasound Results

 The radiologist or doctor employed by the facility you’re at will read your 20-week anatomy scan and analyze the results.
-They’ll either come into the exam room shortly after your scan, call you with the results later that day or pass them to your primary ob-gyn or for a follow-up call.
+They’ll either come into the exam room shortly after your scan, call you with the results later that day or pass them to your primary ob-gyn or for a follow-up call in a few days.
 If the radiology team was able to see everything they needed and everything looks good—and your pregnancy isn’t high-risk—you probably won’t need another ultrasound before delivery, says Stuck.

 If the technician wasn’t able to see everything perfectly during your appointment, they may call you to come back for a second scan.
 “It doesn’t necessarily mean there’s a problem; it means they weren’t able to fully visualize what they needed to see that day,” says Stuck.